cogihal/excel_gantt_from_redmine/README.md

 It depends on if you need to login to extract issues from Redmine or not.
 If you don't need to login, set `redmine.account.need_login` to `false`.
 In this case, `redmine.account.username` and `redmine.account.password` will be ignored even those are set.
 If you need to login, set `redmine.account.need_login` to `true` and fill in the username and password.
 If `redmine.account.username` and/or `redmine.account.password` are empty, the script will prompt you to input them.

-## Parent issue

-If 'redmine.filter.include_parent' is set true, when a ticket is extracted based on the filter, its parent ticket is also searched and write to excel if exist.
-If the parent ticket is not targeted of the filter, its "subject" cell is filled gray.

-If 'redmine.filter.include_parent' is set true and some parent has many children, it will take long to extracted issues.